French Open schedule 2023: How to watch and today’s order of play

 What is the French Open prize money?

-None in the men’s or women’s singles.
 Cameron Norrie’s tournament ended with a crushing third-round defeat to Lorenzo Musetti.
-Jack Draper retired from his match against Tomas Etcheverry with a shoulder problem while Dan Evans went out in the first round, losing 6-4, 6-4, 6-4 to Australia’s Thanasi Kokkinakis.
+Jack Draper retired from his first round match against Tomas Etcheverry with a shoulder problem while Dan Evans also went out in the opening round, losing 6-4, 6-4, 6-4 to Australia’s Thanasi Kokkinakis.

 Why is Andy Murray not playing in Paris?